adgx/lcn-pose/README.md

 ## Project Overview

 This repository contains all the code required to train, evaluate, and visualize 3D human pose estimation models.
 The implementation is based on state-of-the-art deep learning approaches and supports multiple datasets and evaluation protocols.
+The visualization is dedicated only to humansc3d

 ### Key Features